-More news from Rocket Lab is expected over the coming weeks, with the announcement of its preferred US launch site.
+Despite the standdown of late, Rocket Lab has been busy with announcing news, including the announcement of its preferred US launch site.

 “We get a tremendous amount out of New Zealand,” stated Mr. Beck to NASASpaceflight in an interview with Chris Gebhardt in March.

 “We have the largest amount of launch azimuths out of any launch site out of New Zealand.
 Which is really good.”